Smile-SA/elasticsuite/README.md

 ### Current version

-The current version **2.8.0** has been focused on the **Search Analytics Dashboard**.
+The current version **2.10.0** has been focused on the **Compatibility with Magento 2.4.0**.

-Feel free to read the whole changelog of this version [here](https://github.com/Smile-SA/elasticsuite/releases/tag/2.8.0)
+Feel free to read the whole changelog of this version [here](https://github.com/Smile-SA/elasticsuite/releases/tag/2.10.0)

-This version is designed to be used on both Magento Open Source and Commerce versions >2.3.
+This version is designed to be used on both Magento Open Source and Commerce versions >2.4.

 Actually, there are the features actually included :